robin-thoene/bak01/README.md

 ### Starting the load balancer

-After you started you backends, you should start the load balancer:
+After you started the backends, you should start the load balancer:

 ```shell
 cargo watch -w load-balancer -x "run --bin load-balancer -- --port 3000 --proxy-type tcp --servers 127.0.0.1:8080"